Fight over hotly debated natural gas initiative headed to Washington State Supreme Court

 However, BIAW claimed those who want to ban natural gas are trying to force their view on the majority of Washingtonians.

-It added, “Today’s decision was based solely on the policy preference of the judge and had no legal basis whatsoever.
-Every Washington citizen should be 聽appalled by such an irresponsible ruling.”
+It added the King County Superior Court’s “decision was based solely on the policy preference of the judge and had no legal basis whatsoever.
+Every Washington citizen should be appalled by such an irresponsible ruling.”

 The BIAW,聽听(奥贬础),听, and聽 are part of the coalition supporting the initiative.

-鈥淚t鈥檚 to protect natural gas and propane service statewide by restricting any state, county or city entity from banning, restricting or disincentivizing the use of natural gas for existing or new customers in areas where natural gas is available,鈥 Greg Lane, executive vice president of the BIAW, said in May.
+鈥淚t鈥檚 to protect natural gas and propane service statewide by restricting any state, county or city entity from banning, restricting or disincentivizing the use of natural gas for existing or new customers in areas where natural gas is available,鈥 Lane said in May of 2024.

 Supporters believe I-2066 protects natural gas and all energy choices across the state.